 - We then went up to the rooftop of the Magnet Shopping Mall building to get a bird’s eye view of the world-famous Shibuya Crossing.
 It’s free to do so.

-- We then walked across the Shibuya Crossing which is just mental!!!!
+- We then walked across the Shibuya Crossing… which is just mental – but an iconic activity to do when in Japan, kids will be in awe!

-- The kids spent a bit of their spending money at the 100-yen store.
-This is a big shopping area, so if you want to shop this is the area to do so.
+- The kids spent a bit of their spending money at the 100-yen store (great place for them to by some Japanese souvenirs).
+This is a big shopping area, so if you want to shop, this is the area to do so.

-- We then spent the afternoon at karaoke booth where the kids all had an absolute ball singing.
+- We then spent the afternoon at a karaoke booth where the kids all had an absolute ball singing… karaoke, of course, is another iconic activity you have to do on your Tokyo family holiday.

 Piss Alley (Omoide Yokocho)

-- We then took the train back to Shinjuku Station and checked out Piss Alley which is a cool little bar eatery lane near.
+- We then took the train back to Shinjuku Station and checked out Piss Alley which is a cool little bar eatery lane nearby.
 Such a cool little area.

-- We had hoped to eat dinner here – but the restaurants are super tiny and as a group of 7 we had no chance – but we found a place nearby for dinner.
+- We had hoped to eat dinner here – but the restaurants are super tiny and as a group of 7 we had no chance (something to keep in mind for larger families when you travel to Japan with kids) – but we found a place nearby for dinner.

 - From here we took a train back to our accommodation.